 Andy Kroll in Mother Jones quotes political scientist Jonathan Bernstein: “Action works.
 ‘Public opinion’ is barely real; most of the time, on most issues, change the wording of the question and you’ll get entirely different answers.
 At best, ‘public opinion’ as such is passive.
 And in politics, passive doesn’t get results.”

 Kroll also cites a recent Washington Post/ABC News poll that one in five gun owners had “called, written, or emailed a public official; only one in ten people without a gun in the household had done the same.
-In the same poll, one in five gun owners said they’d given money to a group involved in the gun control debate; just four percent of people without a gun in the home previously gave money.”
+In the same poll, 1 in 5 gun owners said they’d given money to a group involved in the gun control debate; just 4 percent of people without a gun in the home previously gave money.”

 So now is the moment for outrage and action to join hands, to swivel the intensity gap in the other direction, to join with such groups as the Coalition to Stop Gun Violence, the Brady Campaign to Prevent Gun Violence, Sandy Hook Promise, Americans for Responsible Solutions (Gabby Giffords’ group), Moms Demand Action, Mayors Against Illegal Guns and others; to speak out in force, make the phone calls and send the e-mails, to pressure your representatives.
 Do that, and this time — as they say in Vegas — I wouldn’t bet against you.